Introduction

 Conclusion

-Advantage of Engineering Plastics: Engineering plastics provide a wide range of advantages that have transformed the manufacturing landscape across various industries.
+Advantages of Engineering Plastics: Engineering plastics provide a wide range of advantages that have transformed the manufacturing landscape across various industries.
 With their superior mechanical properties, chemical resistance, thermal stability, design flexibility, and other valuable characteristics, engineering plastics have become the go-to materials for many applications.
 Their lightweight nature, noise and vibration dampening properties, electrical insulation capabilities, and cost-effectiveness further enhance their appeal.
 As technology continues to advance, engineering plastics will likely play an increasingly significant role in shaping the future of product design and manufacturing.

 Q. What are the uses of engineering plastics?